cnc45333/cs1302-ce27-1/README.md

       bubble(array, 0, 4, Integer::compareTo);
       System.out.println(Arrays.toString(array)); // [ 1, 2, 3, 4, 5 ]
       ```

-1. As a group, pick a **DRIVER.**, then the have the **DRIVER** implement the `bubble` method
-   in `BubbleSort.java`.
-You may want to implement a static `swap` method to help you perform
-   the adjacent swaps.
-Be sure to include some code in the `main` method to test the
-   implementation.
-Once your group is confident that the code compiles and runs correctly,
-   have the **DRIVER** stage and commit `BubbleSort.java` to their local repository, then
-   push the changes up to the repository on GitHub.
-Everyone else should pull the changes
-   after that.

 1. As a group, pick a _new_ **DRIVER.**, then the have the **DRIVER** implement the `bubbleSort`
    method in `BubbleSort.java`.
 Be sure to include some code in the `main` method to test the
    implementation.
 Once your group is confident that the code compiles and runs correctly,